 Using UMA 2.0 standards enables individuals achieve the following:

 - Context: The right moment to make the decision to share.

 - Control: The power to share only what the resource owner desires.

 - Choice: The ability to make an independent decision.

 - Respect: Regard for one’s preferences.

 The first version, UMA 1.0, was released in 2015.
-Kantara Initiative officially announced the approval and publication of the UMA Version 2.0 technical specifications in February 2018.
-UMA 2.0 was designed to be closely associated with the well-known OAuth protocol, making it easier for implementation purposes and improving its security aspects.
+The Kantara Initiative officially announced the approval and publication of UMA Version 2.0’s technical specifications in February 2018.
+UMA 2.0 was designed to be closely associated with the well-known OAuth protocol, making it easier to implement while improving its security.